raphaelmansuy/digital_palace/01-articles/chain_of_verification/README.md

 C --> D[Revise response if needed]
 ```

+### Explanation

 1. First, generate a baseline response to the query using the language model

 2. Next, have the model automatically formulate factual verification questions about its own response, to identify potential mistakes.